 I realized that I did not recall the details of my happy dream-life.
 I can’t recall the details of the house, the name of the town, where I was headed, where I vacationed, or who was there.
 What I do recall is the love and peace I felt in all of those places.
 The details don’t matter to peace and love, it seems.
 Where I vacationed was not important, apparently.
 That I went on vacation at all, that I chose to spend uninterrupted time with those I love, is what I remembered.
 I remember how it felt, not what we did.

 I remembered that I felt a perfect love in The Dream.
 My love for her did not die.
 You see, I feared the love would lessen over time, so it was a relief to find that it didn’t.
 I knew exactly how to love her when I saw her.
-And I knew how to love Grace, and I knew how to love Prescott, and I even knew how to love the person that was insensitive to my joy.
+And I knew how to love Grace, and I knew how to love my friends, and I even knew how to love the person that was insensitive to my joy.

 I noticed that in the dream, I calmly walked away from negativity and toward enjoyment of the miracle.